friction2d/friction2d.github.io/documentation/usage.md

 ### Graph view

-The interpolation between keyframes is linear by default, but this can be changed with the `Graph view` as it adds the possibility to edit the "speed" and evolution of the value animation from one keyframe to the other in a graphical way.
+The interpolation between keyframes **is linear by default**, but this can be changed with the `Graph view` as it adds the possibility to edit the "speed" and evolution of the value animation from one keyframe to the other in a graphical way.

 In order to activate it, it is needed to select at least one parameter (if more than one just add more to the selection using the `Shift` modifier, a color between the "activate animation" button and the parameter label will show the color of the graph curves) in the **[Timeline](userinterface.html#5-timeline)** panel (it doesn't work in the Properties panel as there is no timeline in that panel) and press the `Graph view` icon: